 eduroam is a global roaming educational wireless network.
 If you visit any of the thousands of eduroam-connected instutitions worldwide, you'll be able to connect securely.

 Having issues connecting on campus?
 Let ITS know by reporting a Network Issue.

 To connect your gaming console, smart TV, streaming device go to the device registration portal at https://registeradevice.drake.edu/ and follow the onscreen instructions.
 Then connect your device to the DUEntertainment network or a wired network port in your room.
 See Connecting a Game Console, Smart TV, or Streaming Device to the Drake Network (How-to) for additional information.
 If you live in the residence halls, and want a wired connection, please submit a Network Request.

-Students can upload their documents to the virtual queue at print.drake.edu and print at a variety of locations across campus.
+Students can print at a variety of locations across campus.
 Full time students receive a $20 printing credit each semester (unused credit expires at the end of each semester).
-More information can be found in the guide, Printing for Students (How-to).
+More information can be found in the Student Printing guides.